 Fewer tips from Windows

-On Windows Education, users will receive far fewer tips and tricks compared to other Windows editions.
 Windows Education makes more periodic recommendations on changes and improvements.
-Windows Education also has less guidance on how to use different programs effectively.
+It also has less guidance on how to use different programs effectively.

 Cortana is Microsoft’s personal productivity assistant.
 It helps you to save time and focus on what matters most.
 It also comes equipped with voice activation for maximum convenience.

-This feature comes disabled on Windows Education; however, this setting can be adjusted so users can use Cortana.
+This feature is disabled on Windows Education; however, this setting can be adjusted so users can use Cortana.

 Pros and cons of Windows 10 Pro

-Check out the table below to see the pros and cons of using Windows 10 Pro.
+Check out the table below for the pros and cons of using Windows 10 Pro.